-Welcome to the largest website in the world, your Shortcuts Way For Life,
+Welcome to the largest website in the world, your Shortcuts Way of Living,

 with the Godfather of Shortcuts The greatest and most successful shortcuts of masters and millionaires champions and billionaires.

 It's very important that you separate each hour.
 At the end of the day we're going to do and review, and create a short, powerful written set of instructions.

 Take this 3-question intelligence test:

 1) You'll be paid 5000 dollars to go to 7 Kristi Lane, Woodbury NY tomorrow morning at 9am.
 Would you try to get there with or without a map or other written instructions?